katehret/measuring-language-complexity/README.md

 All end-of-sentence markers need to be replaced with a single fullstop so that the script can create samples of random sentences.

-Further non-mandatory text processing: To obtain reliable results it is further recommended to convert your text files to lowercase, remove all non-alphabetical characters (i.e. XML or corpus mark-up, quotation marks, numbers, commas, hyphens, or special symbols like @,#,$ as well as invisible UTF8-characters, etc.).
+Further non-mandatory text processing: To obtain reliable results it is further recommended to convert your text files to lowercase and remove all non-alphabetical characters (i.e. XML or corpus mark-up, quotation marks, numbers, commas, hyphens, or special symbols like @,#,$ as well as invisible UTF8-characters, etc.).

-4. Calling the loop
+#### 4. How to use the scripts

 Open R. Load the distortion and compression loop with